 Freedom Station Family Fun Center – There are miniature golf courses, arcade games, laser tag, and a climbing wall… all with a Wild-West theme.

 Where to Stay in Prescott

 There are a variety of amazing places to stay in Prescott.
 We recommend camping (if that is your scene) or renting an Airbnb or hotel in the city.
-Here are our top picks for both!
+Here are our top picks for hotels in Prescott: